Changeit: Reimagining the Alaska Airlines flight change experience

 They want to tell their story (i.e. family emergency): One guest in particular told a story about how they spoke with the Call Center because their family member was sick, so they needed to make a last-minute change to their flight so she could stay with them longer.

-Based on our findings from surveys, interviews, and our usability test, I wrote the following design guidelines that guided the development of our high fidelity prototype I choose to develop design guidelines that could inform future iterations of the change process.
+Based on our findings from surveys, interviews, and our usability test, I wrote the following design guidelines that guided the development of our high fidelity prototype I wrote design guidelines that could inform future iterations of the change process and guide the work of designers.
+Moreover, design principles are more durable than a mock-up alone because it can be a reference to the desires and needs of Alaska Airlines guests.

 Break it down: The process of changing a flight should be broken down into manageable parts.

-We separated the passenger and flight selection process into multiple pages so each page had a discrete action, reducing information overload for the user.
+Separated the passenger and flight selection process into multiple pages.
+Each page had a discrete action, reducing information overload for the user.

-We added breadcrumbs so guests can track their progress and know where they are in the change process.
-This was a feature that was used by other airlines like United, JetBlue, and American Airlines, which we discovered through our competitive analysis
+Added breadcrumbs so guests can track their progress and know where they are in the change process.
+This was a feature that was used by other airlines like United, JetBlue, and American Airlines, which we discovered through our competitive analysis.

-The original reservation is available for reference at the top of the page when selecting a new flight (interview finding)
+The original reservation is available for reference at the top of the page when selecting a new flight.

-We implemented hover features that enable guests can see information about terms like “My wallet” in context.
+We implemented hover features that enable guests can see information about terms like “credit” and “My wallet” in context.
 I also focused on using language that was consistent with Alaska Airline’s policies.